staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/first-steps/overview.md

     url:  "https://academy.postman.com/path/api-beginner"
 ---

-Welcome to Postman!
-This section of the Learning Center contains a quick guide on how to first get started with the Postman app.
+Follow this quick guide to get started using Postman.
+You'll learn how to install the Postman app, send an API request, write your first test, and save requests in a collection.
+You'll also learn about working with your team in Postman and discovering APIs on the Public API Network.

-In this section, you'll learn how to get the Postman app, send an API request, write your first test, and save requests to a Postman Collection.
-You'll also learn about working with your team in Postman and using the Public API Network.
+When you're ready to begin, select **Download** in the navigation at left.
+Postman recommends going through each of the topics in this section in order.
+Make sure to sign up for a free Postman account when directed so you can save your work.

-After you've learned the basics, find out how to [take your next steps in Postman](/docs/getting-started/first-steps/next-steps/).
+> You can also use the arrows at the bottom of this page to move between topics.